sqlitebrowser/sqlitebrowser/BUILDING.md

 ## Compiling and running the Unit Tests ##

-SQLite Browser has unit tests in the "tests" subdirectory.
+DB Browser for SQLite has unit tests in the "tests" subdirectory.

 ### Compile the unit tests ###